jcubic/jquery-terminal-wiki/Getting-Started.md

 You know how to invoke the plugin; you need now to specify the interpreter (the first argument of the plugin) and define some options; you probably want at least to remove default greetings, which is discussed later in this document.

-There are 3 types of interpreters: function, object and strings.
+There are 3 types of interpreters: function, object, and strings.

 * **function** is created when you pass the interpreter as a function